 Why is this post timely?

-Project FeederWatch began in mid-November, the Christmas Bird Count is happening this month (mostly about two weeks from now, depending on your area), and the Great Backyard Bird Count is coming up in February.
-These three events are a citizen-science project that has taken place in North America for years (almost a century for the CBC, in fact), but in 2015, the GBBC went full-fledged (pun) global!
+Winter is bird feeding season!
+Project FeederWatch began in mid-November, the Christmas Bird Count happens all over the world at this time (including in your area!), and the Great Backyard Bird Count is coming up in February.
+These three events are citizen-science projects that been going on in North America for ages (almost a century for the CBC, in fact), but in 2013, the GBBC went full-fledged (pun) global!

-For Project FeederWatch and the GBBC, all you have to do is watch your back yard for 15 minutes, a few times over the weekend, and send your observations to the associated websites for the projects (see Bird Studies Canada for more detail).
-If you put out your spiffy home-made bird watering bowl out now, you’re giving the local birds an opportunity to discover it in time to see more of them over the GBBC, and for the rest of the winter.
+And if you put out your spiffy home-made heating watering bowl out now, you’re giving the local birds an opportunity to discover it in time to see more of them over the winter.

 >Join the mailing list!